mhunsber/poshservice.template/ReadMe.md

 ## Summary

 This sets up a template for executing a PowerShell script as a simple background windows service.
-It uses nssm (<https://nssm.cc/usage>) for installing and managing the service.
+Packages created from this template use nssm (<https://nssm.cc/usage>) to install and manage the service.
-Nssm allows I/O Redirection, so any values that would get printed to the console get logged to a file.

 ## Use Case